Suzuki GT750 Oil Pump

 Pump Valve

 The third sub assembly is the pump valve as it's called by Suzuki.
 It's a hardened ground steel cylinder containing six ports or passageways and looks much like the revolver of an old six gun.
-Into two of those chambers are pistons or plungers in Suzuki nomenclature.
+Into two of those chambers are pistons (one short and one long) or plungers in Suzuki nomenclature.
+It is referred to here as the ROTOR, and the plungers as PISTONS.

-The top of the pump valve is ground into face cam with two flat lobes and in the center at the top is a guide pin that locates the top of the pump valve into the actuating shaft in the top cover.
+The top of the Rotor (pump valve) is ground into face cam with two flat lobes and in the center at the top is a guide pin that locates the top of the rotor into the actuating shaft in the top cover.

-Early model pumps contained three plungers rather than the two in later pump assemblies. the additional plunger was for suction, to pull oil from the oil tank. that was found to be unnecessary and in fact all oil pumps are capable of collapsing the oil tank if the breather is blocked.
+Early model pumps contained three plungers rather than the two in later pump assemblies ( two long pistons and 1 short one).
+The additional plunger was for suction, to pull oil from the oil tank.
+That was found to be unnecessary and in fact all oil pumps are capable of collapsing the oil tank if the breather is blocked.

 1974 L model pump uses a hardened pin in the top cover